 The Stephen Lawrence Charitable Trust (“we”) promises to respect any personal data you share with us and not do anything you wouldn’t reasonably expect.

 Developing a better understanding of our supporters through their personal data allows us to make better decisions, fundraise more efficiently and, ultimately, helps us to reach our goal of enabling young people to overcome disadvantages and to thrive in a society that treats them with fairness and respect.

-In December 2017, we will be moving to an ‘opt-in only’ communication policy.
+In December 2017, we moved to an ‘opt-in only’ communication policy.
 This means that we will only send marketing communications to those that have explicitly stated that they are happy for us to do so via their preferred channel(s) (email, SMS, phone or post).

-Our marketing communications include information about our latest news, fundraising campaigns and work.
-If you would like to receive such communications but have not opted in please contact us on 0208 1002800 or Naomi@stephenlawrence.org.uk
+Our marketing communications include information about our latest news, fundraising campaigns, and work.
+If you would like to receive such communications but have not opted in please call us on 0208 100 2800 or email firstname.lastname@example.org

 We collect information in the following ways:

-• When you give permission to OTHER ORGANISATIONS to share or it is available publicly
+When you give permission to other organisations to share information or it is available publicly

 The information we get from other organisations may depend on your privacy settings or the responses you give, so you should regularly check them.
 This information comes from the following sources: